 As mentioned, the air in an IK can also get cooled, for example when pumping up on a hot day and then putting the boat in a cool river: a normal scenario.
 Cold air contracts (loses volume/pressure).
 Because you want the boat to be as rigid as possible, after initial inflation it’s worth topping up again once the boat is in the water; splashing helps cool the sides.

 Topping up, or tempering as it’s called, optimises rigidity and with long, 2psi boats you need all the rigidity you can get.
 Conversely, pumping up your boat in sub-freezing temperatures then putting it on water which actually ‘heat’ it up, though this is a much less likely scenario.

 My higher pressure Incept K40 had PRVs on all chambers which meant you could confidently leave it in the Sahara and it would safely purge then feel a bit soft once cooled down back in the water.
 Picture above: Incept PRV test with the protective cap removed and purging correctly through the centre.

 Below: a PRV being resealed after leaking from the edges (left).
 This was because I failed to check tightness after buying the new boat, as recommended by the manufacturer.
-(My Gumotes IKs never needed such tightening or checking in years ownership.)
+(My Gumotex IKs never needed such tightening or checking in years ownership.)

 I ended up also fitting sidetube PRVs to my Gumotex Seawave to run higher pressures and the be able to leave it pumped up and out of the water for months at a time.